mtvector/GhostOfMT/Tutorials/4_FancyHeatmapsHowTo.md

 ![](4_FancyHeatmapsHowTo_files/figure-markdown_github/ScaleBoxOverlayOutput-1.png)

 The overlay variables should all be vectors of the same lenghth.
-Diagonal
+Diagonal is a boolean signifying whether or not you want to include the diagonal reference line.

+### Alternating Color Expression Heatmaps

+These heatmaps are used to compare expression of a small number of genes over time.
+This is a hack, displaying a different color scheme between 0-1 and 1-2 (You artificially transform the expression values into these ranges).